platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 | app                   | not set | not set | not set     | N/A       | 1         |
 +-----------------------+---------+---------+-------------+-----------+-----------+
 ```
 The first question is what profile size you want applied to your application image.
-For now let's select `1`:
+For now let's select the minimum `0.1`:
 ```shell
 App: app
 Choose a profile size: